 Rule # 1: Do not wait and do not hire right away.

 Technology initiatives take a larger number of resources to get out of the ground and smaller teams to maintain or update.
 This presents the perfect opportunity for outsourcing.
-By outsourcing you can start at full speed with a cohesive team from day 1 and add immediate value to your project, while reducing your long-term costs associated with hiring more internal resources.
+By outsourcing, you can start at full speed with a cohesive team from day 1 and add immediate value to your project, while reducing your long-term costs associated with hiring more internal resources.

 Outsourcing does not mean giving up control over your project.
 Whomever you choose as your technology partner should work as an extension of your organization.
-High Velocity Software Development (HVSD) focuses on selecting the right technology partner because it is the most important decision made before one line of code is written.
+High-Velocity Software Development (HVSD) focuses on selecting the right technology partner because it is the most important decision made before one line of code is written.

 First, identify the people that will be working with your technology partner daily.
-In-house software engineers, QA team members, and visual designers etc. Make sure to provide enough engineers as needed to maintain and support the project after completion.
+In-house software engineers, QA team members, and visual designers, etc. Make sure to provide enough engineers as needed to maintain and support the project after completion.
 This is integral to the success of the HVSD approach.
 Your technology partner will be expected to mentor and support these team members while your initiative comes to fruition.
 An invaluable amount of knowledge is transferred between the technology partner and your team naturally over the course of development, leaving you with a highly educated and competent in-house team once your project is completed.

 If your company does not have the resources in place initially for maintenance and support that’s ok.
 Early in the process you should be able to identify the skill-sets needed and hire appropriately.
 However, hiring for highly skilled positions is difficult and more of an art-form than a science.
 Select a technology partner that provides hiring as one of their services, take advantage of their experience, and make sure that the process can be tailored to you.
 The result is faster hiring, a more skilled workforce, and employees that both parties agree upon.
-Interviewing and agreeing upon a hire is something you would do internally, so include your technology partner and leverage the years of experience they bring to the table.
-In HVSD, your technology partner is treated as extension of your company.
+Interviewing and agreeing upon hire is something you would do internally, so include your technology partner and leverage the years of experience they bring to the table.
+In HVSD, your technology partner is treated as an extension of your company.

 Your technology partner must provide a team made up of 100% Senior Level Developers:

-- Senior developers look at the project end to end.
+- Senior developers look at the project from end to end.
 They are more capable of aligning business goals with development, understanding the entire dev-ops life cycle, and heading off problems before they become an issue.

-- Senior developers can Jump start a scalable infrastructure.
+- Senior developers can Jumpstart a scalable infrastructure.
 They typically have experience with cloud-based solutions as well as a host of other practical experience building out infrastructure.
 No need for a separate team to do this.

 Your technology partner must have a proven method of acquiring, and mentoring top notch talent: